-The yellow outline on each image shows the median sea ice extent observed by satellite sensors in September and March from 1979 through 2000.
-Extent is the total area in which ice concentration is at least 15 percent.
-The median is the middle value.
-Half of the extents over the time period were larger than the line, and half were smaller.
+The yellow outline on each image shows the median sea ice extent for September and March as observed by satellites from 1979 through 2000.
+The median is the middle value; that is, half of the extents were larger than the line, and half were smaller.

 Since 1978, satellites have monitored sea ice growth and retreat, and they have detected an overall decline in Arctic sea ice.
-The rate of decline steepened after the turn of the twenty-first century.
+The rate of decline has steepened in the 21st century.
 In September 2002, the summer minimum ice extent was the lowest it had been since 1979.
-Although the September 2002 low was only slightly below previous lows (from the 1990s), it was the beginning of a series of record or near-record lows in the Arctic.
+Although the September 2002 low was only slightly below previous lows, it was the beginning of a series of record or near-record lows in the Arctic.

-The new lows, combined with poor wintertime recoveries from 2004 to 2007, heralded a sharpening in the rate of decline in Arctic sea ice.
+The new summer lows, combined with poor wintertime recoveries, have fueled a persistent decline in Arctic sea ice.
 Since 2002, ice extent at the summer minimum has not returned to anything approaching the long-term average (1979-2000).
-Though winter ice extent has fluctuated, satellite and in situ observations have shown that there is less multiyear ice and more annual ice.
+Though winter ice extent has fluctuated, satellite and in situ observations have shown that there is much less multiyear ice and more annual ice.

-Cycles of natural variability such as the Arctic Oscillation are known to play a role in Arctic sea ice extent, but the sharp decline seen in this decade cannot be explained by natural variability alone.
-Natural variability and greenhouse gas emissions (and the resulting rise in global temperatures) likely worked together to melt greater amounts of Arctic sea ice.
-Some models forecast an ice-free Arctic for at least part of the year before the end of the twenty-first century.
+Cycles of natural variability such as the Arctic Oscillation are known to play a role in Arctic sea ice extent, but the sharp decline cannot be explained by natural variability alone.
+Natural variability and rising global temperatures have worked together to melt greater amounts of Arctic sea ice.
+Some modelers have forecast an ice-free Arctic for at least part of the year before the end of the 21st century.

-Some areas in the images, such as places along the Greenland coast or in Hudson Bay, may appear partially ice-covered when they actually were not.
-Over the years, satellite sensor capabilities have steadily improved, but some limitations remain, often due to weather and the mixing of land (coast) and water in the satellite sensor’s field of view.
-The gray circle at the center of each image is the “pole hole,” north of which satellite sensors have historically been unable to collect data.
+The white circle at the center of each image is the “pole hole,” north of which satellite sensors have historically been unable to collect data.
 The sea ice estimates from the National Snow and Ice Data Center, NASA’s archive for sea ice data, assume that this hole is ice-filled.